gecrooks/modern-python-template/README.md

 clean        Clean up after setuptools
 ```

 The pragmas target searches the code and lists all of the pragmas that occur.
 Common uses of [pragmas](https://en.wikipedia.org/wiki/Directive_(programming)) are to override the linter, tester, or typechecker.
-I also tend to scatter other keywords throughout my code: TODO (For things that need doing), FIXME (For code that's broken, but I can't fix right this moment), DOCME (code that needs more documentation), and TESTME (for code that needs more tests).
-In principle, production code shouldn't have these pragmas.
-Either the problem should be fixed, or if it can't be immediately fixed, it should become a github issue.

 ## Readthedocs